Former members of the Polisario Front

 Since the end of the 1980s, several members of POLISARIO have decided to discontinue their military or political activities for the Polisario Front.
 Most of them returned from the Sahrawi refugee camps in Algeria to Morocco, among them a few founder members and senior officials.
 Some of them are now actively promoting Moroccan sovereignty over Western Sahara, which Morocco considers its Southern Provinces.
-Their individual reasons to stop working for POLISARIO, as reported in the media, vary, but include allegations of human rights violations, monopolization and abuse of power, blackmailing and sequestering the refugee population in Tindouf, and squandering foreign aid.
+Their individual reasons to stop working for POLISARIO, as reported in the media, vary, but include allegations of human rights violations, monopolization and abuse of power, blackmailing and isolating the refugee population in Tindouf, and misuse of foreign aid.
 They also claim POLISARIO is controlled by the government of Algeria and as one former member of POLISARIO put it, "[was] a group of Moroccan students who were urging the Spanish colonizer to leave and who had never claimed independence or the separation from motherland Morocco."

 The following is a list of some former members of the POLISARIO.
-It is not exhaustive.
+It is not complete.